main colors

 Other Physician Staff

-Fourteen additional Professional Staff physicians have full-time or part time appointments in the Department of Outcomes Research.
+Eighteen additional Professional Staff physicians have full-time or part time appointments in the Department of Outcomes Research.
 They represent the entire range of anesthesia practice and research, including general anesthesiology, cardiothoracic anesthesia, comprehensive pain management, critical care, and ambulatory anesthesia.

 Information Management